iesquivelcanaviri-coder/python-automation-etl-control-systems-/README.md

-PROJECT 3 — cooling_system_simulation
-Cooling System Controller Simulation
+PROJECT 3 — cooling_system_simulation, Cooling System Controller Simulation

 A Python simulation of simple control logic used in HVAC and cooling systems.
 It reflects an engineering understanding of system states, thresholds, and decision rules relevant to industrial control systems.